hplgit/pysketcher/README.rst

 4. Angles are in radians not degrees.

 5. The Composition object is used more consistently.
-Previously objects such as Beam where direct children of Shape which led to code repetition.
+Previously objects such as Beam were direct children of Shape which led to code repetition.

 `Please see the documentation for more information <https://pysketcher.readthedocs.io/en/latest/index.html>`_.